View Document

 3. Chemicals of security concern: are chemicals that can be used to make explosives or toxic devices as listed in the National Code of Practice for Chemicals of Security Concern 2016.

-4. Chemical Register: is a summary of chemical information including physical and acute toxicity hazards that are used, handled or stored within a workplace.
+4. Chemical Register: is a summary of information on chemicals that are used, handled or stored within a workplace including a description of all physical and toxicity hazards.

 5. Chemical risk assessment: is a document outlining the consequence and likelihood of potential hazards of a chemical on the risks to health or the environment.
 Health hazards, exposure risks and controls are taken into account